Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 Gets the full path of the expected folder.
 Can be used to get a path in case the asset you want is within a different part of the project.

 ### public static GameObject GetPrefab(string name, string folder)
 Gets the prefab of the name within the folder (based on the assumptions of folder structure as listed above).
-If you intend to instanstiate the prefab I suggest using CreatePrefab.
+If you intend to instantiate the prefab I suggest using CreatePrefab.

 ### public static GameObject CreatePrefab(string name, string folder, List<GameObject> testObjects)
-Instanstiates the given prefab at position (0,0,0) with quanterion.identity rotation and adds it to a list of testing objects (so they can be destroyed during teardown).
+Instantiates the given prefab at position (0,0,0) with Quanterion.identity rotation and adds it to a list of testing objects (so they can be destroyed during teardown).

 ### public static T CreatePrefab<T>(string name, string folder, List<GameObject> testObjects) where T : Component
-Instanstiates the given prefab at position (0,0,0) with quanterion.identity rotation and adds it to a list of testing objects (so they can be destroyed during teardown).
+Instantiates the given prefab at position (0,0,0) with Quanterion.identity rotation and adds it to a list of testing objects (so they can be destroyed during teardown).
 Afterwards it will try to get the given component in children on the object and return it.
 Works for non-monobehaviours components.

 ### public static T CreateComponentOfType<T>(List<GameObject> testObjects, string name = "Created") where T : Component
-Creates a new GameObject at position (0,0,0) with quanterion.identity rotation and attaches the component of type T to the GameObject.
+Creates a new GameObject at position (0,0,0) with Quanterion.identity rotation and attaches the component of type T to the GameObject.
 Works for non-monobehaviours components.

 ### public static T GetScriptable<T>(string name, string folder) where T : ScriptableObject
 Gets the scriptable within the folder (based on the assumptions of folder structure as listed above).

 ### public static void CleanUpObjects(List<GameObject> testObjects)
-Destroys a list of GameObjects, reccomeneded to create a list of all testing objects during testing and destroying them during tear down.
-To avoid lingering objects if transform structure is updates will check up to 10 levels for the parent object to destroy.
-Clears list on compeletion.
+Destroys a list of GameObjects, recommended to create a list of all testing objects during testing and destroying them during tear down (any method with the \[TearDown] property).
+To avoid lingering objects it will check up to 10 levels for the parent object to destroy.
+Clears list on completion.

 ## Test Samples:
 If you clone the project and go to Window -> General -> Test Runner and then select the playmode tab and expand all you will see the sample tests provided.
 Right click on a test such as HelloWorld test and hit open source code to see the given test.